The power of role-play

 • Enhanced problem-solving skills to navigate conflict productively

-• Increased empathy and understanding of others’ perspectives
+• Increased empathy and understanding of the others’ perspectives

 • Greater self-assurance in delivering messages that matter for you